DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Conclusion

 \section{Conclusion}

-In this paper, we introduce DyG2Vec, a novel window-based encoder-decoder model for dynamic graphs.
-We present an efficient attention-based message-passing model that utilizes hierarchical multi-head attention modules to encode node embeddings across time.
+We introduce DyG2Vec, a novel window-based encoder-decoder model for dynamic graphs.
+It is an efficient attention-based message-passing model that utilizes multi-head attention modules to encode node embeddings across time.
 Furthermore, we present a joint-embedding architecture for dynamic graphs in which two views of temporal sub-graphs are encoded to minimize a non-contrastive loss function.
-We evaluate the SSL pre-training of DyG2Vec under both linear and semi-supervised protocols and demonstrate the effectiveness of such pre-training on benchmark datasets.
-Our window-based architecture allows for efficient message-passing and robust forecasting abilities.
+Our window-based architecture allows for efficient message-passing and robust prediction abilities.
 We aim to further explore ways to improve the capacity of the dynamic graph models to learn long-range dependencies.
-Additionally, other SSL paradigms such as masked auto-encoders are worthwhile future explorations for dynamic graphs given their success on sequential tasks.
+Additionally, it seems promising to investigate other SSL paradigms aligned with temporal graphs.